perladvent/perldotcom/content/legacy/_pub_1998_08_show_onion.md

 ![](/images/_pub_1998_08_show_onion/42.gif)

 You see how you can fly from one planet to the other, but not walk.
-It's reminscent of quantum mechanical tunneling, where you can't get from here to there but you do it anyway with a flying leap.
+It's reminiscent of quantum mechanical tunneling, where you can't get from here to there but you do it anyway with a flying leap.

 What we have flowing between the freeware and commercial communities is a lot of ideas.
 Together, these two inner lobes define what we're now calling the Open Source movement.
 What we have here is something brand new: former enemies agreeing on a common good that transcends any particular business model.
 And that common good is better software sooner.
 Most of you have probably read the Cathedral and the Bazaar by now.
 So maybe I'm preaching to the choir here.
 But I thought you'd like the picture.